5 MIN READ

 Interestingly, research conducted by Baymard has shown that users are less concerned with the actual security of the page (due to lack of technical knowledge) and will opt for ‘perceived security’, or in other words, the most recognisable trust seal displayed.

-By using logos that customers recognise, you’ll show that you’re a seller customers can put their trust in.
+By using logos that customers recognise, you’ll show that you’re a seller customers can put their trust in which will help reduce your checkout abandonment rate instantly.
 You’ll also eliminate last-minute safety concerns that may result in abandoned checkouts, increasing your conversion rates and sales.

 There’s nothing worse than a lengthy checkout process.